Working in the Coal Mine: Lee Dorsey original version

 It was a hit for Lee Dorsey, released on Amy Records (catalogue number 958), and entered the U.S. Billboard Hot 100 on July 23, 1966, eventually peaking at #8, while reaching #5 on the Billboard R&B chart.
 It also reached #8 on the UK Singles Chart.

 Toussaint said that neither he nor Dorsey had ever been down a coal mine: "We didn’t know anything about a coal mine".
 He said of Dorsey:

 "He was very good to work with.
 Very inspiring because he had such a happiness about him.
 He loved what he was doing when he was singing.
 He was a body and fender man when he wasn’t singing and even at his peak, when he would come off the road at the end of a successful tour, he would go and get into his grease clothes, his dirty work gear and go and work on cars.
 Straightening out fenders and painting bodywork.
 But really it was his finest hour when he was singing.
 He was a very good person for me to work with and he totally trusted me every step of the way."

 Over time, Dorsey's version of "Working in the Coal Mine" has been featured in many movies and television programs, including Where the Action Is (1966), Everybody's All-American (1988), Moonlighting (1988), Waiting for the Light (1990), Married... with Children (1990), The Wonder Years (1990), The Fresh Prince of Bel-Air (1993), Casino (1995), Secret Diary of a Call Girl (2010), Muppets Most Wanted (2014), The Simpsons (2019) and The Conners (2019).

 Chart history

 Devo version

 In 1981, a Devo cover version was included as a bonus 7" single packaged with their album New Traditionalists.
-This version was later included in the soundtracks for the films Heavy Metal and Employee of the Month.
+This version was used in the end titles of the film Heavy Metal.
 It entered Billboard Sept 5, 1981, reaching No. 43 on the Hot 100, and was also a Top 10 single in New Zealand.
-It was used as the theme for the show Working.
+It has also been used in the film Employee of the Month and as theme music for the show Working.